-Source AASB 1060.44 Note 27: Retained earnings AASB 1060 does not contain a requirement to disclose information about 'retained earnings' in addition to the information already presented in the statement of financial position and the statement of changes in equity.
-This note is included for general illustrative purposes only.
-AASB 1060.20, 28 and 31(e) 2022 (\$) 2021 (\$) Retained earnings (accumulated losses) (2,464,496) (1,611,352) (2,464,496) (1,611,352) Further subclassification of line items AASB 1060.44 An entity shall disclose, either in the statement of financial posi subclassifications of the line items presented, classified in a materity's operation.
+Source AASB 1060.44 Note 27: Retained earnings AASB 1060 does not contain a requirement to disclose information addition to the information already presented in the statement of changes in equity.
+This note is included for gener nt of financial po sition and the AASB 1060.20, 28, 31(e) 20, 2022 (\$) 2021 (\$) Retained earnings (accumulated losses) (2,464,496) (1,611,352) (2,464,496) (1,611,352) Further subclassification of line items [ AASB 1060.44 An entity shall disclose, either in the statement of financial position or in the notes, further subclassifications of the line items presented, classified in a manner appropriate to the entity's operation.

 Source Note 28: Dividend distributions AASB 1060.63(b) The aggregate amount of dividends paid or declared during the financial year was [\$x,xxx] (2021: [\$y,yyy]).
 AASB 1060.187 The aggregate amount of dividends declared after the reporting date (and not recognised in the financial statements) was [\$x,xxx] (2021: [\$y,yyy]).
-AASB 1060.20, 28 and 31(e) 2022 2021 (\$) (\$) AASB 1060.101 Franking credits available for use in subsequent years - - - Imputation credits AASB 1060.100 The term 'imputation credits' is used in paragraphs 101 - 103 of AASB 1060 to also mean 'franking credits'.
+AASB 1060.20, 28, 31(e) 2022 2021 (\$) (\$) AASB 1060.101 Franking credits available for use in subsequent years - - Imputation credits AASB 1060.100 The term 'imputation credits' is used in paragraphs 101 - 103 of AASB 1060 to also mean 'franking credits'.
 The disclosures required by paragraphs 101 and 103 of AASB 1060 shall be made separately in respect of any New Zealand imputation credits and any Australian imputation credits.
 AASB 1060.102 For the purposes of determining the amount required to be disclosed in accordance with paragraph 101 of AASB 1060, entities may have: (a) imputation credits that will arise from the payment of the amount of the provision for income tax; (b) imputation debits that will arise from the payment of dividends recognised as a liability at the reporting date; and (c) imputation credits that will arise from the receipt of dividends recognised as receivables at the reporting date.
 Different classes of equity AASB 1060.103 Where there are different classes of investors with different entitlements to imputation credits, disclosures shall be made about the nature of those entitlements for each class where this is relevant to an understanding of them.

-Source Note 29: Share-based payments Share-based payment arrangements that existed during the period AASB 1060.164 to 167 This publication does not illustrate the disclosure requirements of AASB 1060 in relation to share-based payment arrangements.
-Refer to paragraphs 164-167 of AASB 1060 for further information about these requirements. n to
+Source Note 29: Share-based payments Share-based payment arrangements that existed during the period AASB 1060.164-167 This publication does not illustrate the disclosure requirements of AASB 1060 in relation to share-based payment arrangements.
+Refer to paragraphs 164-167 of AASB 1060 for further information about these requirements.

-Source Note 30: Hedging instruments Risk exposures for which hedge accounting is applied AASB 1060.120 to 122 This publication does not illustrate the disclosure requirements of AASB 1060 in relation to risk exposures that the entity decides to hedge and for which hedge accounting is applied.
+Source Note 30: Hedging instruments Risk exposures for which hedge accounting is applied AASB 1060.120-122 This publication does not illustrate the disclosure requirements of AASB 1060 in relation to risk exposures that the entity decides to hedge and for which hedge accounting is applied.
 Refer to paragraphs 120-122 of AASB 1060 for further information about these requirements.